NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 ### Password strength

-The longer and more random the better which is why it is best to use a password manager to generate although some services will not support all character types and have limits to how many characters you can use.
+The longer and more random the better, which is why it is best to use a password manager to generate passwords.
+Note that some services will not support all character types and have limits on how many characters you can use.

 ![KeepassXC password generator](.gitbook/assets/passw1.png)